cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 })
 ```

 Cypress can also be run in [headed mode](/guides/guides/launching-browsers#Electron-Browser) which displays the browser running your tests.
 By default, when running `cypress open`, the [Cypress Test Runner](/guides/core-concepts/test-runner) provides an interactive debugging experience while also displaying the application under test.
 The Cypress Test Runner can also be ran in [headless mode](/guides/guides/command-line#cypress-run-headless) which will force the browser to be hidden.
-This is especially useful when you want to run your Cypress tests as part of your Continuous Integration (CI) pipeline.

 <Alert type="info">

-For more information, check out our [official documentation on debugging](/guides/guides/debugging#Using-debugger)!
+Check out our [documentation on debugging](/guides/guides/debugging#Using-debugger) to learn more.

 </Alert>